joergen7/cuneiform/README.md

 In the first line we assign the value `"foo"` to a variable named `x` declaring its type to be `Str`.
 In the last line we query the variable `x`.

+### Booleans and Conditions

+We can branch execution based on conditions using conditional statements.
+Conditionals are expressions.

+    let x : Str =
+      if true
+      then
+        "bla"
+      else
+        "blub"
+      end;

+    x;

+The above command the conditional binding the string `"bla"` to the variable `x`.
+Then, we query the variable.

 ### Lists

 We can construct list literals by enumerating their elements in square brackets and declaring the type of the list elements.